Brand New Homes – Tips and Insider Information

 New Construction- What To Do To Protect Yourself

-You want someone on your team who is knowledgable enough to protect you.
-A Realtor costs you nothing so why not get the best Realtor for free?
-All you have to do is take one with you on your first visit to a housing tract.
-You want a Realtor who does more than driving you to different housing tracts and sits quietly through your contract writing.
+You want someone on your team who is knowledgeable enough to protect you.
+A Realtor costs you nothing, so why not get the best Realtor for free?
+All you have to do is take one with you on your first visit to a new construction home development.
+You want a Realtor who does more than drive you to different housing tracts and sits quietly through your contract writing.

 - Find an experienced New Construction Realtor who knows the different builders.

 - Always have a New Construction Home Inspection!
-Shop for the best inspector.
-Resale Home Inspectors are not the same as a New Construction Inspector.
-This is so important that we gift every client a new construction home inspection.
+Shop for the best “New Construction” Home inspector.
+A Resale Home Inspector is not the same as a New Construction Inspector.
+We feel that this is so important that we gift every client a new construction home inspection.
 Use who your Realtor recommends.
 Consider asking your Realtor to gift you with an inspection – they probably will.

 With How Quickly Homes Are Built, It’s Up To You To Protect Yourself!